particle-iot/docs/src/content/hardware/migration-guides/msom-b-series-migration-guide.md

 ### SWD

-The M SoM has 4 pads at the bottom exposing the SWD interface of the MCU.
+The M-SoM has 4 pads at the bottom exposing the SWD interface of the MCU.
 This interface can be used to debug your code or reprogram your SoM bootloader, device OS, or the user firmware.
 We use 4 pogo-pins connecting to these pads during production for firmware flashing.

 {{imageOverlay src="/assets/images/b-series/pogo-pins.png" alt="Pogo Pins"}}